paolobenve/myphotoshare/doc/Install.md

 ```

 Python will require also the XML file `haarcascade_frontalface_alt.xml` for face detection.
 On Debian based system, this file is provided by package `opencv-data`,
+If this file is not found, a message will be printed whenverbose level is 3 at least.